 Please use one of the following methods for submitting documentation of species on the review list or first state records.
-All methods are equally acceptable- choose the one that’s most convenient for you: online submission, emailing a PDF of the rare bird report form, or sending documentation by mail.
+All methods are equally acceptable — choose the one that’s most convenient for you: online submission or emailing a PDF of the rare bird report form.

 Tips on Submitting Reports